andrija-djurovic/PDtoolkit/README.md

 average higher power of detecting the real underestimation of calibrated PD have Jeffreys and z-score in comparison to the binomial test.
-Since the Hosmer-Lemeshow test is the only test applied to the complete rating scale, there is no other test to be compared with.
+Since the Hosmer-Lemeshow test is the only test applied to the complete rating scale, there is no other test to be compared with.</br></br> Additional functions that are implemented but not presented in the above examples
+are: `psi` and `create.partitions`.
+For its use and examples, please, check the help pages.